GaelVaroquaux/website/content/programming/in_open_source_also_communication_is_hard.rst

 A new contributor starting a conversation with a group of seasoned project maintainers may easily **feel an imposter**: by construction the new contributor knows less about the project.
-Also, he or she is engaging with a group of people that know each-other well, and is not yet part of that *inner* group.
+In addition, he or she is engaging with a group of people that know each-other well, and is not yet part of that *inner* group.